-- To determine whether there are any changes to the procedures in this chapter, read the SMW README and SMW Errata that are included in the SMW update directory and read any Field Notices (FNs) related to kernel security fixes. - For a rack-mount SMW: (Optional) To enable an Integrated Dell Remote Access Controller 6 (iDRAC6), see Appendix I, Enabling an Integrated Dell Remote Access Controller (iDRAC6) on a Rack-mount SMW on page 119. - If you have made local changes to the file /opt/cray/hss/default/etc/sedc_srv.ini, note the following information.
+- To determine whether there are any changes to the procedures in this chapter, read the SMW README and SMW Errata that are included in the SMW update directory.
+Read the Field Notices (FNs) related to kernel security fixes and apply any needed changes before continuing with the installation. - For a rack-mount SMW: (Optional) To enable an Integrated Dell Remote Access Controller 6 (iDRAC6), see Appendix I, Enabling an Integrated DellTM Remote Access Controller (iDRAC6) on a Rack-mount SMW on page 123. - If you have made local changes to the file /opt/cray/hss/default/etc/sedc_srv.ini, note the following information.

-Cray software manages this file as a symbolic link to /opt/cray/hss/default/etc/sedc_srv.ini.xtek (Cray XC30 systems only) or to /opt/cray/hss/default/etc/sedc_srv.ini.gemini (Cray XE and Cray XK systems only).
+Cray software manages this file as a symbolic link to /opt/cray/hss/default/etc/sedc_srv.ini.xtek (Cray XE and Cray XK systems only) or to /opt/cray/hss/default/etc/sedc_srv.ini.cascade (Cray Cascade systems only).
 The following actions are taken during software updates: